MinhHungPhan/containers/docker-certified-associate/03-docker-orchestration/05-docker-compose-introduction/README.md

 ## Multi-Container Applications

 Multi-container applications are more complex than running multiple replicas of the same image.
 They involve multiple containers, each running a different image, cooperating to form a larger application.
 Docker Compose enables the definition and management of such applications as a single unit.
 However, it is worth noting that the Docker Certified Associate primarily covers Docker Compose in relation to stacks in Docker Swarm.

+## Docker Compose vs Docker Service

+### Docker Compose

+- Docker Compose is a tool for defining and running multi-container Docker applications.
+- It allows you to create a YAML file (docker-compose.yml) that describes the services that make up your app so they can be run together in an isolated environment.
+- It's particularly suited to development, testing, and staging environments, where you have a set of services that need to interact with each other.

+### Docker Service

+- Docker Service is a part of Docker Swarm Mode - Docker's native orchestration solution.
+- It's designed for managing and scaling collections of Docker containers across multiple hosts.
+- A service allows you to define desired states for your application services in a distributed environment.
+- Docker Service commands are used to create, inspect, update, or delete services in a Swarm.

+### Key Differences

+1. **Usage Context:** Docker Compose is primarily used in single host environments where all services run on the same Docker host.
+Docker Services are used in multi-host environments managed by Docker Swarm.

+2. **Deployment:** Docker Compose is used for deploying applications on a single machine, while Docker Services are used for deploying applications across a cluster of machines.

+3. **Scaling:** Docker Compose requires manual scaling, while Docker Service can automatically scale services based on the configuration.

+4. **Networking:** Docker Service, as part of Docker Swarm, provides inbuilt service discovery, load balancing, and secure network capabilities across multiple nodes.
+These features are not directly available in Docker Compose.

+5. **Configuration:** Both Docker Compose and Docker Service use a YAML file for configuration, but the keys and structure of the file can differ.
+Docker Compose primarily uses a `docker-compose.yml` file, while Docker Service uses Docker's stack deployment feature with a similar YAML file structure.

+> Note: Docker Compose and Docker Service are not mutually exclusive.
+You can use Docker Compose to define your multi-container application and then use Docker Stack Deploy (which uses Docker Service under the hood) to deploy it to a Swarm.

 ## Installation of Docker Compose